 The electronics exist in two versions, either using a Macintosh Computer or an iPad.

-There are three options to perform the electronic part.
+There are several options to perform the electronic part.

 The output of either the Macintosh MacBook or the iPad are connected to two loudspeakers, positioned on the floor in front of the piano and the percussion set-up.

 Use the Max/MSP stand-alone application.
 No Max/MSP authorization is necessary.
 The application contains all soundfiles.
 The sound output of the Macintosh can be directly connected to the two loudspeakers on stage without a mixing board.

 download electronics for Mac intel (version 13 – september 2014)

 Download the zip archive and unzip it.
 The folder contains the program, the required soundfiles and program files.